dynafa/varroa_mite_detector/README.md

     - Worker bee
     - Drone bee
     - Varroa mite
-- Discuss ways which the AI application could be used to quantify the infection of a bee colony with varroa mite.
 - Discuss ways aspects about the implimentation which could be bottlenecking performance
 - Discuss ways which could significantly improved model performance